Posti Group: Postal Services

 Domestic postal services were centralized in Posti Oy.
 Posti has more than 1,400 service points: post offices, of which most are in conjunction with companies run by local entrepreneurs, Parcel Points, and pick-up outlets.
 There are SmartPOST automatic parcel terminals also in Estonia.

 As of February 2011, Finland will be the first country in the world to receive all letters, publications, packages and direct advertisements through carbon-neutral delivery by Posti.
 This does not involve any extra fees to the customers.

 Posti Group is solely responsible for providing postal services.
 In its current form, the Post Act entered into force in 2011.
 By virtue of this act, postal services must be provided on a permanent basis and for reasonable prices to all users, throughout the country.
 In each municipality there must be at least one outlet providing postal services.

 The responsibility for the general steering and development of postal services belongs to the Ministry of Transport and Communications.
 Also the Finnish Communications Regulatory Authority, acting under this ministry, participates in the development of postal services.
 Among its tasks are monitoring to ensure that the Act on Postal Services and its regulations and provisions are complied with, as well as handling customer feedback.

 The basic mail delivery is open to competition and some companies are starting to deliver business letters in populated areas.

 International operations

 In 2016, Posti established a network of pickup points in the Baltic countries.
+In 2020, Posti bought the Swedish logistics company Aditro Logistics.